This Week’s Cost Intelligence

 -

-Steel: ▲ 2.48% WoW – moderate upward pressure on structural frames, rebar, fabricated packages and plate works; back as a key short-term cost driver.
+Steel: ▲ 2.48% WoW – Prices increased again this week, adding cost pressure to structural frames, rebar, fabricated steel packages, and plate works.
+Steel is once again a key short-term cost driver.

 -

-Aluminium: ▲ 3.32% – highest riser, sustaining cost pressure on façades, cladding, curtain walling and lightweight structural systems.
+Aluminium: ▲ 3.32% – The largest increase this week, continuing to push up costs for façades, cladding, curtain walling, and lightweight structural systems.

 -